intfoundation/intchain-docs/docs/json-rpc/2-int.md

 1. `STRING`, 32 bytes - address of the account or contract
 2. `ARRAY`, 32 Bytes - array of storage-keys which should be proofed and included.
 See int_getStorageAt
-3. `QUANTITY|TAG` - integer block number, or the string "latest" or "earliest", see the default block parameter
+3. `QUANTITY|TAG` - integer block number, or the string "latest" or "earliest", see the [default block parameter](#the-default-block-parameter).

 #### Example Parameters